apify/apify-docs/sources/platform/console/billing.md

 ---
 title: Billing
-description: lorem ipsum
+description: The Billings page is the central place for all information regarding your invoices, billing information regarding current usage, historical usage, subscriptions & limits.
 sidebar_position: 4
 category: platform
 slug: /console/billing
 ---

-The Billings page is the central place for all information regarding your invoices, billing information regarding current usage, historical usage, subscriptions & limits.
+**The Billings page is the central place for all information regarding your invoices, billing information regarding current usage, historical usage, subscriptions & limits.**

 ---